patternfly/patternfly-org/packages/documentation-site/patternfly-docs/content/design-guidelines/styles/spacers/spacers.md

 <div class="ws-content-spacer16" style="height: 16px;">
 </div>
 <p class="ws-content-border ws-content-p" style="margin-bottom: 0;">
-  Body text should be Overpass Regular at 16px.
+  Body text should be Red Hat Text at 16px.
 It should have leading of 24px because of its relative line height of 1.5.
 </p>
 <div class="ws-content-spacer24" style="height: 24px;">
 </div>